Phi Theta Kappa

 We hope you will look over these frequently asked questions about Phi Theta Kappa.

 What is Phi Theta Kappa?

-Phi Theta Kappa is a 97-year-old international honors society for two-year colleges.
+Phi Theta Kappa is the international honors society for two-year colleges founded in 1918.

 Why are you inviting me to join?

 Because you have done two things:

 - You have a 3.5 (or better) G.P.A.

 - You have completed at least 12 credits.